jina-ai/docs/chapters/traversal.md

 Each Jina Document (potentially) consists of a list of *chunks*.
 A single chunk is a small semantic unit of a Document, like a sentence, a 64x64 pixel image patch or a video sequence.
 You identify each chunk uniquely via an id called `chunk_id`.

-In practice, chunks correspond to a certain level of granularity, for example a paragraph or a sentence.
+In practice, all chunks for text data will not neccesarily have the same size -- some sentences are short, and others rather long.
+For regularly divided images it can be different -- a 256x256 pixel image can be split into a patches of 64x64 pixel that all have the same size.

 A chunk also allows you to search for a section of the Document, for example an image followed by a paragraph of text.
 These are use cases that are more common than you might think.

 [//]: # (The original link below does not make sense any more)
 [//]: # (https://hanxiao.io/2020/11/22/Primitive-Data-Types-in-Neural-Search-System/)